RoToRx88/HealthSoft-SQA/README.md

 Welcome one the SQA website of HealthSoft.
 The goal of the SQA office is to improve practices in order to get better software quality.

 > _Abstract:_ For the redaction of this document, I was largely inspired by my experience at Sogilis, a French company developing high quality software, where I worked the last year.
-We use at Sogilis agile for everything, not only as a process of software development, but also as a methodology for the management of the whole company.
+We use at Sogilis agile as a disruptive way, not only as a process of software development, but also as a methodology for the management of the whole company.

 ## Who am I?